orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 and a corresponding `<rfs>` container defining the devices SORESPO is managing and the RFS services that SORESPO defines.

-Let's retrieve the configuration for `layer2`:
+Retrieve the configuration for `layer2`:
 ```shell
 make get-config2
 ```